LINXufeng/KPMG-EY-Sudoku-Solver/README.md

 * The web application is used to solve or practice KPMG and EY aptitude test - deductive logical thinking part.
 * If you are familiar with Sudoku solving skills, I think you can solve sudoku quickly than the solver.
-* For me, I can finish more than 80 questions within 6 minutes, then I try to do the test with the web application with own thinking, I can finish only around 40 questions.
+* For me, I can finish more than 80 questions within 6 minutes, then I try to do the test with the web application by the web application without own thinking, I can finish only around 40 questions.
 * My friends ask me to help them finish KPMG and EY aptitude test - deductive logical thinking part.
 Therefore, I create this web application for them, I hope this help.